exercism/perl5/concepts/references/introduction.md

 * `{foo => 'a', bar => 'b', baz => 'c'}` to create an anonymous hash reference.
 * `sub { return 1 }` to create an anonymous code reference.

+WARNING: Curly brackets in Perl can be ambiguous in certain contexts.
+If you're not getting the hash reference you expect, add a leading plus to disambiguate it, e.g., `+{}`.
+See [Curly Brackets][perlrefcurlybrackets] for more info.

 References can be accessed by using the arrow operator `->`:

 * `$ref->[0]` to access an element inside an array reference.